-The riprap erosion control structure on the stopbank adjacent to Herekiekie St has been identified previously as requiring some localized top up.
-A three year maintenance program was started in the 2013/14 works season, with approximately 75m of rock face being bolstered with imported rock.
-This year we aim to continue this work, with the upper and lower section being topped up.
-The plan will be the same as the last year, as follows;
+The riprap erosion control structure on the stopbank adjacent to Te Herekiekie St has been identified previously as requiring some localized top up.
+A three year maintenance program was started in the 2013/14 works season, with approximately 150m of rock face being bolstered with imported rock during the last two work seasons.
+This year we aim to continue and complete this work, with the final lower section being topped up.